alegrey91/terracina/.github/CONTRIBUTING.md

-# Contributing to Terraform
+# Contributing to Terracina

 **All communication on GitHub, the community forum, and other HashiCorp-provided communication channels is subject to [the HashiCorp community guidelines](https://www.hashicorp.com/community-guidelines).**

-This repository contains Terraform core, which includes the command line interface and the main graph engine.
+This repository contains Terracina core, which includes the command line interface and the main graph engine.

-Providers are implemented as plugins that each have their own repository linked from the [Terraform Registry index](https://registry.terraform.io/browse/providers).
+Providers are implemented as plugins that each have their own repository linked from the [Terracina Registry index](https://registry.terracina.io/browse/providers).
 Instructions for developing each provider are usually in the associated README file.
-For more information, see [the provider development overview](https://www.terraform.io/docs/plugins/provider.html).
+For more information, see [the provider development overview](https://www.terracina.io/docs/plugins/provider.html).

-This document provides guidance on Terraform contribution recommended practices.
+This document provides guidance on Terracina contribution recommended practices.
 It covers what we're looking for in order to help set expectations and help you get the most out of participation in this project.

-To report a bug, an enhancement proposal, or give any other product feedback, please [open a GitHub issue](https://github.com/hashicorp/terraform/issues/new/choose) using the most appropriate issue template.
+To report a bug, an enhancement proposal, or give any other product feedback, please [open a GitHub issue](https://github.com/hashicorp/terracina/issues/new/choose) using the most appropriate issue template.
 Please fill in all of the information the issue templates request.
 This will maximize our ability to act on your feedback.

 ---